Clinical Pastoral Education

 - To know and use theological reflection in the practice of ministry

 - To know and experience one's self as a pastoral person.

 Baystate Medical Center currently offers Level I and Level II curriculum within the context of summer and extended CPE units.
 Level I CPE addresses basic competencies and issues of pastoral reflection, information, identity and functioning in one or more units of CPE.
 Level II CPE addresses advanced competencies and issues of pastoral function, reflection and integration.Baytstate Medical Center is an accredited CPE center of the Association of Clinical Pastoral Education, Inc. (ACPE).

 An intensive unit assists students with development of their personal and pastoral identity and growth of their professional competence in ministry.

-A part-time program assists students with clergy and selected lay professionals in learning new skills in ministry and exploring a new career in ministry.
+This part-time program assists students, clergy, and selected lay professionals in learning new skills in ministry and exploring a new career in ministry.
 The program begins in October and ends in April.

 All students are required to provide some overnight in-house, on-call weeknight and weekend coverage.
 Summer students are scheduled for a 40-hour work week.
 Extended unit students attend class on Wednesdays and schedule clinical hours as negotiated with the supervisor.